Parent Technology Letter

 Acceptable Use Policy

 Students are expected to abide by policy 3225-4312-7320 - Technology Acceptable Use as approved by the CHCCS Board of Education.
-Please review the policy linked above for more details.
+Please review the policy for more details.

-As always, thank you for your support as we work to leverage these powerful collaboration tools for 21st century teaching and learning.
-If you have further questions, please visit CHCCS’s Google Apps FAQ page.
-We are very excited to bring these new learning tools into our district.
+As always, thank you for your support as we work to leverage these powerful collaboration tools for 21st-century teaching and learning.
+We are very excited to offer these learning tools to your children.

 Chapel Hill-Carrboro City Schools